FairwindsOps/insights-docs/docs/first-steps/policy-enforcement.md

 4. Setup Insights in your [CI/CD pipeline](/features/infrastructure-as-code-scanning)
 5. Turn on enforcement by enabling the ["Focused" Scan Mode](/features/policy-mappings#scan-mode)

-## Pre-work: Design your initial App Groups and Policy Mappings
+## Pre-work: Design initial App Groups and Policy Mappings

 Both [App Groups](/features/app-groups) and [Policy Mappings](/features/policy-mappings) are intentionally  flexible concepts, which makes it possible for you to design them around your business needs.